australia/aboriginal-flag-cv-model/README.md

 # you will probably have to rent a bigger box for a few hours to get this to run on.
 # Epochs essentially means iterations, the more the merrier (accuracy) (up to a limit)
 # It will take quite a while (15 mins?) for this process to end, grab a wine.
+# If you get process killed, this process is memory bound.
+Try increase your disk swap ram.
 model.fit(dataset, epochs=3, verbose=True)

 # TIP: The more images you classify and the more epochs you run, the better your results will be.